I'm receiving a "Kernel panic" error after I've upgraded the kernel or tried to reboot my EC2 Linux instance. How can I fix this?

 $ mount /dev/xvdf1 /mnt

-13. Execute and invoke a chroot environment by running the following command:
+13. Invoke a chroot environment by running the following command:

 $ for i in dev proc sys run; do mount -o bind /$i /mnt/$i; done